 Personal Training Psychoanalysis

-NPI requires that each candidate undergo a personal psychoanalysis of at least 400 hours with an approved training and supervising psychoanalyst who is or who becomes a member of the Institute.
+NPI requires that each candidate undergo a personal psychoanalysis of at least 400 hours or until successful completion of the Advanced Candidacy Interview, which ever is longer.
+The personal analysis must be conducted with an approved training and supervising psychoanalyst who is or who becomes a member of the Institute.
 This analytic process must begin by the end of the candidate’s first year of training and must continue through the completion of the second control case.
 It is required that a minimum of 300 session hours take place on 4 days a week and a maximum of 100 session hours take place on 3 days a week.
-The personal training psychoanalysis must take place in person.
+The personal training psychoanalysis must take place in person. *

 Individual Supervision on Control Cases